json4s/json4s/README.md

 scala> json.camelizeKeys.extract[Person]
 res0: Person = Person(Mazy)
 ```
-See the "Serialization" section below for details on converting a class with camel case fields into json with snake case keys.
+See the "Serialization" section below for details on converting a class with camel-case fields into json with snake case keys.

-Extraction function tries to find the best matching constructor when case class has auxiliary constructors.
-For instance extracting from JSON {"price":350} into the following case class will use the auxiliary constructor instead of the primary constructor.
+The extraction function tries to find the best-matching constructor when the case class has auxiliary constructors.
+For instance, extracting from JSON {"price":350} into the following case class will use the auxiliary constructor instead of the primary constructor:

 ```scala
 scala> case class Bike(make: String, price: Int) {